Predict+Optimize Problem in Renewable Energy Scheduling: Solutions submitted, final rankings, and summary of results

 \section{Solutions submitted, final rankings, and summary of results}

-In this section, we give an overview of all submissions, the leaderboard time line, an overview of the best-performing solutions, and more detailed evaluation the shortlisted solutions by the scientific committee.
+This section provides an overview of all submissions, the leaderboard timeline, an overview of the best-performing solutions, and a more detailed evaluation of the shortlisted solutions by the scientific committee.